-- 5. Connect to the WebManager in other servers in a cluster and start up the Builder. - 6.
+- 6. Connect to the WebManager in other servers in a cluster and switch to the Config mode (the Builder). - 7.
 If a shared disk is used and the OS is reinstalled, or if you modify HBA to connect the shared disk, update the filtering information in HBA tab in Server Properties of the server where the OS is reinstalled.